seznam/ima/docs/migration/migration-19.0.0.md

  - Added support for **3rd party source maps** using `source-loader`, this is usefull especially in error overlay.
  - Added ability to customize open URL using `--openUrl` CLI argument or `IMA_CLI_OPEN_URL` environment variable.
 For more information see [--openUrl](../cli/cli.md#–openurl).
+ - **Performance improvement** when building CSS/LESS files (except CSS modules), on `server` and `client` bundles.
+This can add up to 25% built speed improvement depending on the amount of CSS files your project is using.
  - Added additional CLI output information when `forcedLegacy` and `writeToDisk` options are used.
+ - Fixed manifest CSS files regexp, only files from static/css/ folder are now included in final manifest.json file.

 <div class="text--center">